 Another way companies can ensure maximum security for remote workers is by researching the capabilities of their provider.
 What kind of infrastructure do they offer?
 Where are their data centres located and how are they secured?
 By answering questions like these, you should get a better idea of how well-guarded your data will be, wherever it’s accessed from.

 Ultimately, before you can start working more flexibly on a cloud platform, you need to lay a bit of groundwork.
-Whether that means having an IT specialist in-house, or doing the homework yourself, you’ll need to be confident in your ability to securely manage people and data.
+Whether that means having an IT specialist in-house or doing the homework yourself, you’ll need to be confident in your ability to securely manage people and data.
 But once you find the right cloud provider and have your own expertise in place, you’ll quickly see the benefits stack up.
+Learn how easy it is to migrate to the cloud here.

 At Fasthosts, our Cloud Servers give you and your team a highly scalable and secure environment to host your data and run business-critical applications.
-Your servers can be completely self-managed through the easy-to-use Cloud Panel, with complete breakdowns of usage and a full range of enterprise features.
 It’s the perfect infrastructure for any organisation that needs to be agile, innovative and flexible.